A56-A5/emojify/README.md

 ### Team Name: Trash

 ### Team Members
-- Team Lead: Alvi A V – [College]
+- Team Lead: Alvi A V – [Christ College of Engineering]
-- Member 2: Alin Alex – [College]
+- Member 2: Alin Alex – [Christ College of Engineering]

 ### Project Description
 A completely quirky web application with hidden features, weird interactions, and lots of surprises!
 This app is designed to be fun, annoying, and entertaining — the kind of app your friends will *love to hate*.